shubhamchandak94/HARC/README.md

 ```

 ### Computing noise entropy
 The directory util/ contains quality_counts.cpp and noise_entropy.py, which can be used to compute the noise entropy upper bound using the method described in the Supplementary Data (https://github.com/shubhamchandak94/HARC/blob/master/supplementary-data.pdf).
-To use these, first write the quality values (every fourth line of the FASTQ file) to a separate file, e.g., by using
+To use these,
+1. Write the quality values (every fourth line of the FASTQ file) to a separate file, e.g., by using
 ```bash
 sed -n '4~4p' file.fastq > file.quality
 ```
-Now modify the read length in the header of quality_counts.cpp and compile it by running
+2. Modify the read length in the header of quality_counts.cpp and compile it by running
 ```bash
 g++ util/quality_counts.cpp -O3 -march=native -std=c++11 -o util/quality_counts.out
 ```
-Next, generate the quality counts by running
+3. Generate the quality counts by running
 ```bash
 ./util/quality_counts.out file.quality file.quality_counts
 ```
-Update the read length and input file in the header of noise_entropy.py and run
+4. Update the read length and input file in the header of noise_entropy.py and run
 ```bash
 python util/noise_entropy.py
 ```